urilivshits/pageinference/README.md

 - **Manual Mode** (recommended):
   - Normal click on Chrome extension icon: Just opens the extension normally
-  - Ctrl+click on Chrome extension icon: Opens the extension AND automatically repeats your last question on the current page
+  - Ctrl+click (⌘+click on Mac): Opens the extension AND automatically repeats your last question on the current page
 - **Auto Mode**:
   - Normal click on Chrome extension icon: Opens the extension AND automatically repeats your last question on the current page
-  - Ctrl+click on Chrome extension icon: Just opens the extension normally
+  - Ctrl+click (⌘+click on Mac): Just opens the extension normally
 - **Disabled Mode**: Always just opens the extension (no automatic question repeating)

-**Example**: Ask "What are this person's key skills?" on one LinkedIn profile, then Ctrl+click the extension icon on other profiles for instant analysis.
+**Example**: Ask "What are this person's key skills?" on one LinkedIn profile, then Ctrl+click (⌘+click on Mac) the extension icon on other profiles for instant analysis.

 ### 📱 Interface & Experience
 - **Chat History**: Organized by website domain with search and filtering because we're not animals